NajiElKotob/CompTIA-Data-Plus/README.md

 #### Schema concepts
 `Snowflake | Star`
 * [Star Schema vs Snowflake Schema: Key Differences Between The Two](https://www.simplilearn.com/star-schema-vs-snowflake-schema-article) - simplilearn.com

+#### Slowly changing dimensions
+* Slowly Changing Dimensions (SCDs) are a concept in data warehousing that refers to the ways in which data in a dimension table changes over time.
+These dimensions don't change frequently, but when they do, there needs to be a way to manage and track these changes.
+For example, a customer's address might change, or a product's price might vary over time.
+The term "slowly changing dimension" was developed to help data warehouse designers track these historical changes in data over time.
+There are various strategies to handle SCDs, typically referred to as Type 0 through Type 6, each offering different methods for managing historical data changes.

 ### Compare and contrast different data types
 ### Compare and contrast common data structures and file formats
 -----